Expert Commentary and Opinion

 11 November 2025

-As COP30 opens in Belém, expectations are high for a summit that can restore credibility to the Paris process and shift attention from pledges to implementation.
-For the Arab world, where climate impacts are accelerating and adaptation finance remains scarce, this moment offers a chance to anchor resilience within fiscal policy, align climate and development goals, and press for equitable financial reform that can turn commitments into credible national action.
+As COP30 opens, expectations are high for a summit that can shift attention from pledges to implementation.
+For the Arab world, where climate impacts are accelerating and adaptation finance remains scarce, this moment offers a chance to anchor resilience within fiscal policy and press for equitable financial reform that turns commitments into credible national action.

 21 August 2025